- Chart

 Total Addressable Market (TAM)

-The global electric vehicle market is projected to reach trillions of dollars in the coming decade.
-Polestar is positioned to capture a significant portion of the premium segment within this TAM, targeting consumers who prioritize performance, design, and advanced technology in their electric vehicles.
-Its current market share is nascent but growing as it expands its product line and global reach.
+The Total Addressable Market (TAM) for premium electric vehicles is substantial and rapidly expanding, projected to reach hundreds of billions of dollars globally in the coming decade.
+Polestar is positioned to capture a significant share of this market by targeting consumers who value performance, design, and sustainability, while also leveraging its expanding product portfolio and global reach.

 Upturn SWOT Analysis